OPQAM/edoC/Scripts/SimpleExercises/readme.md

 Note: copying from text A to text A clears all text.
 The Segmentation fault was the result of asking to close the file.
 But since there was no file... segmentation fault.
 It shouldn't be a segmentation fault, though... right?

+Removed the error messages from non-existent files to write or append to.
+They are created if they don't exist, so this isn't needed.
+Could add one such error for the 'a' - stating that there is no such a file.